conan-io/docs/reference/conanfile.rst

        def conan_info(self):
            self.info.settings.compiler.version = "Any"

-Note that such setting can take any value, it is not subject to validation.
-You can notice that we actually have 2 settings, the normal, "full" settings, as ``self.settings`` and another under ``self.info.settings``.
-The latest is the one used to compute the sha1 signature and it is initially a copy of the ``self.settings`` one.
+Note that this setting can take any value.
+It is not subject to validation.
+You can notice that we actually have 2 instances of settings, the normal, "full" settings, ``self.settings`` and ``self.info.settings``.
+The latter is the one used to compute the sha1 signature and it is initially a copy of ``self.settings``.

-Both are shown in the **conaninfo.txt** file, ``[settings]`` is the latest one, used to compute the sha1, with the "Any" value, and ``[full_settings]`` is the former, the one passed as configuration, holding the actual compiler version that has been used to create the package.
+Both are shown in the **conaninfo.txt** file. ``[settings]`` is the latter, used to compute the sha1, with the "Any" value, and ``[full_settings]`` is the former, the one passed as configuration, holding the actual compiler version that has been used to create the package.

 C++ ABI compatibility among different compiler and versions is not assumed, nor hardcoded.